Becoming a Volunteer

 - Complete and return the Volunteer Firefighter Application along

-with a current DMV printout.
 The application is reviewed by the

 Company 29 officers and our battalion chief.
 If the application is